crowdsecurity/crowdsec/docs/guide/crowdsec/enrichers.md

 Enrichers functions should all accept a string as a parameter, and return an associative string array, that will be automatically merged into the `Enriched` map of the {{event.htmlname}}.

 !!! warning
-    At the time of writing, enrichers plugin mechanism implementation is still ongoing (read: the list of available is currently hardcoded).
+    At the time of writing, enrichers plugin mechanism implementation is still ongoing (read: the list of available enrichment methods is currently hardcoded).

 As an example let's look into the geoip-enrich parser/enricher :